-- 1. Set the polarisation voltage of the OroboPOS to 0.
-Observe any effects on the pX raw signal.
+- Set the polarisation voltage of the OroboPOS to 0.
+1. Observe any effects on the pX raw signal.
 A tiny potential jump is acceptable.
-If a drift in the pX signal is either increased or reduced by this test or an extreme jump in the signal observed, the membrane of the polarographic oxygen sensor (OroboPOS) should be replaced.
-Reset the polarisation voltage to 800 mV after the test. - 2.
-Shake the electrode as described above to make sure that no air bubble is trapped at the tip of the electrode. - 3.
-Condition the electrode for a longer time in storage solution. - 4.
+If a drift in the pX signal is either increased or reduced by this test or an extreme jump in the signal observed, the membrane of Reset the OroboPOS should be replaced. polarisation voltage to 800 mV after the test. - Shake the electrode as described above to make sure 2. that no air bubble is trapped at the tip of the electrode. - Condition the electrode for a longer time in storage 3. solution. - 4.
 Repeat the entire conditioning process, starting with conditioning solution 1. - 5.
 Replace the membrane.